In this article, we’ll go through an overview of Artificial Intelligence (AI) libraries in Java.

-Stanford CoreNLP is the most popular Java NLP framework which provides various tools for performing NLP tasks.
-The official website provides tutorials and documentation with information on how to use this framework.
+Stanford CoreNLP is a popular Java NLP framework that provides various tools for performing NLP tasks.

 5. Machine Learning

-RapidMiner is a data science platform which provides various machine learning algorithms through GUI and Java API.
-It has a very big community, many available tutorials, and an extensive documentation.
+RapidMiner is a data science platform that provides various machine learning algorithms through GUI and Java API.
+It has a big community with many tutorials and extensive documentation.

-Encong is a Java machine learning framework which supports many machine learning algorithms.
+Encong is a Java machine learning framework that supports many ML algorithms.
 It’s developed by Jeff Heaton from Heaton Research.
-The official website provides documentation and many examples.

 6. Genetic Algorithms

 Jenetics is an advanced genetic algorithm written in Java.
 It provides a clear separation of the genetic algorithm concepts.